ntustison/PaperANTsX/Text/discussion.md

 and training (ANTsRNet/ANTsPyNet); and visualization and statistical analysis of the results (ANTsR/ANTsPy).

-It is the comprehensiveness of ANTsX that provides significant advantages over much of the deep learning work that is currently taking place in medical imaging and related fields.
-For example, related work [@Rebsamen:2020aa] also built a similar pipeline and assessed performance.
-However, due to the lack of a complete processing and analysis framework, training data was generated using the FreeSurfer stream, deep learning-based brain segmentation employed DeepSCAN [@deepscan] (in-house software), and cortical thickness estimation [@Das:2009aa] used the ANTs toolkit.
-For the reader interested in reproducing the authors' results, they are primarily prevented from doing so due, as far as we can tell, to the lack of the public availability of the only software they actually produced themselves, i.e., DeepSCAN.
-However, even further inhibiting usage is the fact that the external utilities derive from different sources and so issues such as interoperability are relevant.
+\textcolor{blue}{It is the comprehensiveness of ANTsX that provides significant advantages over much of the deep learning work that is currently taking place in medical imaging.
+In other words, various steps in the deep learning training processing (e.g., data augmentation, preprocessing) can all be performed within the same framework where such important details as header information for image geometry are treated the same.} In contrast, related work [@Rebsamen:2020aa] described and evaluated a similar thickness measurement pipeline.
+However, due to the lack of a complete processing and analysis framework, training data was generated using the FreeSurfer stream, deep learning-based brain segmentation employed DeepSCAN [@deepscan] (in-house software), and cortical thickness estimation [@Das:2009aa] was generated using the ANTs toolkit.
+\textcolor{blue}{For the reader interested in reproducing the authors' results, they are primarily prevented from doing so due, as far as we can tell, to the lack of the public availability of the DeepSCAN software.
+However, in addition, the interested reader must also ensure the consistency of the input/output interface between packages (a task for which the Nipype development team is quite familiar.)}

 In terms of future work, the recent surge and utility of deep learning in medical image analysis has significantly guided the areas of active ANTsX